nigelperks/BasicAssembler/README.md

 I am using **autocrlf=true** (CRLF on disk, LF committed).
 Developed on Windows with Microsoft Visual Studio Community Edition.
 Visual Studio solution file is included.
-Debug builds are configured for both Win 32 (x86) and x64 but x64 produces several compile-time warnings about sizes of types.
+The recommend build is Debug for Win32 (x86), to avoid compile-warnings about type sizes, for debugging, and for unit-testing.

 ## 2. How to test